Terry Goodkind

 Terry Lee Goodkind (January 11, 1948 – September 17, 2020) was an American writer.
 He was known for the epic fantasy series The Sword of Truth as well as the contemporary suspense novel The Law of Nines (2009), which has ties to his fantasy series.
 The Sword of Truth series sold 25 million copies worldwide and was translated into more than 20 languages.
-Additionally, it was adapted into a television series called Legend of the Seeker, which premiered on November 1, 2008, and ran for two seasons, ending in May 2010.
+Additionally, it was adapted into a television series called Legend of the Seeker.
+Legend of the Seeker premiered on November 1, 2008 and ran for two seasons; the television series finished in May 2010.

 Goodkind was a proponent of Ayn Rand's philosophical approach of Objectivism, and made references to Rand's ideas and novels in his works.

 Early life

 Goodkind was born in 1948, and his home town was Omaha, Nebraska.
-Because he had dyslexia, he found little interest in school, and therefore had no formal education beyond high school.
-In 1983, Goodkind moved with his wife, Jeri, to a house he built in Maine and later made his residence on the coast of Lake Las Vegas, Nevada, his primary home.
+Due to his dyslexia, he showed limited interest in academic studies and did not pursue formal education beyond high school.

 Goodkind's dyslexia initially dissuaded him from any interest in writing.
 Before starting his career as a writer, Goodkind built cabinets and violins, and was a marine and wildlife artist, selling his paintings in galleries.
-In 1993, during the construction of his and Jeri's home on the forested Mount Desert Island, off the coast of Maine, he began to write his first novel, Wizard's First Rule, and his writing career was launched with its publication in 1994.

 Career

-Goodkind's first book, Wizard's First Rule, was auctioned to a group of three publishers in 1994 and sold for a record price of $275,000.
+Goodkind's started working on his first book, Wizard's First Rule, in 1993.
+It was auctioned to a group of three publishers in 1994 and sold for a record price of $275,000.
 He subsequently published 16 other novels and one novella.
-All of his books, with the exceptions of Stone of Tears and Wizard's First Rule, have appeared on the New York Times Best Seller list.
-Of his recent novels, Chainfire debuted at #3, in January 2005; Phantom at #1, in August 2006; and Confessor at #2, in November, 2007.
+All of his books, with the exceptions of Stone of Tears and Wizard's First Rule, have appeared on The New York Times Best Seller list.
+His books Chainfire debuted at #3, in January 2005; Phantom at #1, in August 2006; and Confessor at #2, in November, 2007.

-Goodkind's 12 books in the Sword of Truth series have sold 25 million copies and been translated into more than 20 languages.

 Some of Goodkind's political views have provoked controversy, notably the dedication to his novel The Pillars of Creation (2001):

 Don D'Ammassa described Goodkind as part of a "host of brand new writers [with] no previous experience writing fiction but who could turn out one large epic adventure after another".
 Robert Eaglestone described his books as a "depressing read" due to the series' overarching cynicism, with a weakness being that the heroic characters are only likable in comparison with utterly murderous villains.

 In June 2008, Goodkind signed a contract to publish three mainstream novels with G.P.
 Putnam's Sons/Penguin Books.
 The first of these novels, titled The Law of Nines, was released August 18, 2009.